pfremaux/passwords/README.md

 `jarsigner -keystore .keystore password-store-0.1.6.jar myAlias`

-> The build process needs to be changed before we can sign the jar.
+>The build process needs to be changed before we can sign the jar.

+* test